MerianBerry/Cyclone-Engine/README.md

 ## Current focus/progress
 Lua scripting is currently being created, there are still a LOT of functions to be extended into lua.
 Once that is done, python scripting will be pretty close up to being investigated.

+As of the moment, the engine doesnt have enough functionality/structure to expand the language support.
+Lua is essentially the test subject for scripting.
+Along side that, the engines functionality is being expanded.
+Mesh loading and drawing is the current focus.

 ## Libraries, Binaries and API's
 ![Vulkan](docs/Vulkan_100px_Dec16.png)